 Before you go for medications or expert opinion, you can try a couple of these simple home remedies to help you reduce the congestion in your face.

 If your home care remedies don’t reduce the frequency of breakouts, you will need medical attention.
-Let’s see when is the right time to visit your doctor.
+Let’s see when the right time to visit your doctor is.

 When To See A Doctor

 If the home remedies and over-the-counter medications don’t seem to be helping in improving your rough and bumpy skin, then you should get it checked by a dermatologist.
 Your dermatologist can help diagnose your skin type and prescribe you suitable treatment options.
 It can range from medications to ointments and solutions that can help unclog your skin and reduce the frequency of breakouts.
 If your skin is causing you distress and anxiety, then it is time you see a doctor.

 Let’s see what are the common treatment options suggested by dermatologists.

 - Hyaluronic Acid Treatment – Hyaluronic acid is a sugar found in the body that is responsible for keeping your skin moist (8).
 A study was conducted to see the effect of hyaluronic acid injections on enlarged pores.
 The researchers saw that the 42 subjects who underwent this treatment saw a significant reduction in pore size and an improvement in their skin texture (9).
 However, this is not recommended for oily and acne-prone skin.